nosoop/sm-plugins/propbonusround/README.md

 # Propify!
 API
 Propify! can be extended to work with other plugins that want to turn players into props.

-The documentation is extensive, so refer to the [include file](https://github.com/nosoop/sm-plugins/blob/master/propbonusround/propify.inc) to see how you can work Propify! into your own plugins.
+The documentation is pretty good (and all the other sub-plugins use it themselves), so refer to the [include file](https://github.com/nosoop/sm-plugins/blob/master/propbonusround/propify.inc) to see how you can work Propify! into your own plugins.